isabella232/pmp-support-site/README.md

 sudo restart unicorn.support

 Notice that this will skip several tests.
 To get a full-run, you'll also need to set "public" credentials, and "admin" credentials for whatever `PMP_HOST` you're using.
 (As detailed in the "Running" section above).
 Don't have admin access?
 Not to worry - Travis CI will do a complete test run.

-## Issues and Contributing

-Report any bugs or feature-requests via this project's [issue tracker](http://github.com/publicmediaplatform/support.pmp.io/issues).
-Or send me a fax.
-Pull requests welcome!
-Thanks.

 ## License